ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 #### CONFIRM\_TASK\_TTL ( optional )

 Confirm Task will be processed within a certain period of time.
-After the timeout, the node will skip this Task.
+After a timeout, the node will skip this Task.

 ```bash
 CONFIRM_TASK_TTL=7200000